jm96441n/rails_docker/README.md

 bin/docker dev
 ```
 (Note: you may need to give yourself permission to run this file with `chmod +x ./bin/docker`)
+This will spin up an application server that is accessible through `localhost:3000`

 ### Tests
 ```
 bin/docker test
 ```
+This command will run all of the tests for the application

+**TODO:** Add sub-commands to only run unit/integration/system